-E: support@axianceeu.com
+E: support@m4markets.eu

-ICC Intercertus Capital Ltd with registration no. HE346662 and registered address at Magnum Business Center, 78 Spyrou Kyprianou Avenue, Limassol, 3076, Cyprus.
+M4Markets is a trade name of Harindale Ltd (formerly known as ICC Intercertus Capital Ltd and operating as Axiance) with registration no. HE346662 and registered address at Magnum Business Center, 78 Spyrou Kyprianou Avenue, Limassol, 3076, Cyprus.

-ICC Intercertus Capital Ltd is authorised and regulated by Cyprus Securities and Exchange Commission (CySEC) with license number 301/16.
+Harindale Ltd is authorised and regulated by Cyprus Securities and Exchange Commission (CySEC) with license number 301/16.